 The grant of SARs generally should have no federal income tax consequences to the Company or the recipient.
 Upon the exercise of SARs, the recipient will recognize ordinary income equal to the amount of cash received and the fair market value of any shares of Class A Stock received.
-The Company generally will be allowed a federal income tax deduction equal to the same amount that the recipient recognizes as ordinary income.
+The Company generally will be allowed a federal income tax deduction equal to the same amount that the recipient recognizes as ordinary income (subject to deduction limitations under Section 162(m) of the Code).